What Is a Merit Increase and Why Does It Matter?

 As is the case with any system or strategy, there are some cons to a merit-based pay model.

-Demotivation can be a problem, as low performers will feel like they’re being left behind.
+Demotivation can be a problem, as low or even average performers will feel like they’re being left behind.
 It can breed resentment and end up encouraging lower performance instead of high performance, as some employees may feel like they aren’t going to get a raise anyway, so why bother working hard?

 You have to be careful about subjectivity during performance evaluations.
 You don’t want a merit increase based on a manager’s opinion of those they manage.
-The criteria have to be based on subjective measurements so employees don’t feel like their managers are playing favorites.
+The criteria have to be based on subjective measurements so employees don’t feel like their managers or HR leaders are playing favorites.

 Planning for and executing the elements of performance management can be time-consuming.
 It requires a lot of resources to implement an effective and evolving performance management strategy.
-When you have the right strategy in place, though, the benefits of performance management and implementing a system of merit increases far outweigh the cons.
+When you have the right strategy for rewarding employees the benefits of performance management and implementing a system of merit increases far outweigh the cons.

 The pros of merit-based pay models include: